mopst/arcgis-python-toolbox/demo.md

 - Check the output log *(it should look like the sample log `example-output-log.txt` in `demo.zip`)*.

 - Look at model outputs in the default geodatabase *(they should look like the sample files in [`output-geodatabase.gdb.zip`](https://github.com/mopst/arcgis-python-toolbox/releases/download/v1.0.0/output-geodatabase.gdb.zip))*.
+If they don't appear stright away, right click on the geodatabase and choose **Refresh**.

 Outputs are listed in `output-geodatabase`, there should be 24 layers (see [README](readme.md) for details of the files).